SirKrovlood/INTUIT-VLNCE/README.md

 ## Acknowledgements

-We build our project on the [VLN-CE](https://github.com/jacobkrantz/VLN-CE) code.
+We thank Jacob Krantz for the [VLN-CE](https://github.com/jacobkrantz/VLN-CE) codebase, on which we build our repository.